Portfolio Composition by Asset Class

 |City Pharmacy Limited||POMSoX||Health/Retail|

 The Fund reviewed a number of investment proposals during the year.
-Lead times for unlisted investments tend to be quite long and information intensive and as such many of these proposals remained work in progress at the end of the year.
-In addition the Fund works closely with its investees to assist the growth of those businesses through strategies to finance opportunities through activity such as mergers and acquisitions, which in turn will be of benefit to the Fund.
+Lead times for unlisted investments tend to be quite long and information intensive and as such many other investment proposals remained work in progress at the end of the year.
+The Fund continues to work closely with its investees to assist the growth of those businesses through strategies to finance opportunities through activity such as mergers and acquisitions, which in turn will be of benefit to the Fund.

 |Unquoted Ordinary Shares

 The domestic properties portfolio is comprised of commercial, residential, industrial properties and unimproved land.
 As at 31 December 2017, this asset class was approximately 11.6% of the Fund.